FAWAD-AHMAD-168/SkillNest---Short-Courses-Website/README.md

-SkillNest - Short Course Website
+SkillNest - Short Courses Website

 SkillNest is a responsive, multi-page website that offers short, practical courses for learners.
 The website is fully built with HTML, CSS, and JavaScript, emphasizing interactivity and modern design principles.